Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 "I've been to this restaurant before—the chef trained in Paris and they've won three local awards."

-Achievers view first dates as opportunities to showcase their best qualities.
-Their mind is working on:
+Achievers view dates as opportunities to showcase their best self.
+Strategic, yes.
+But not necessarily calculating.

 Green Flags They’re Looking For